ansegura7/ansegura7.github.io/_posts/2019-12-30-algorithms.md

 In mathematics and computer science, an algorithm is a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.

 1. Algorithm's Basics
+2. Divide and Conquer
-2. Graphs
+3. Graphs
+4. Dynamic Programming
-3. Probabilistic Algorithms
+5. Probabilistic Algorithms
-4. Similarity Functions
+6. Similarity Functions
-5. Chaotic Systems
+7. Chaotic Systems
-6. Cellular Automata
+8. Cellular Automata

 Click [here](https://ansegura7.github.io/Algorithms/) to see the project and the repository.